Cai Qian: Biography

+The following year in 1805, Cai Qian proclaimed himself "King of Zhenhai" (鎮海王 (镇海王)) and sailed his fleet into Fengshan (now Fengshan District, Kaohsiung) and surrounded it.
+In December 1807, Li Changgeng and Zhang Jiansheng, the Admiral of the Fujian Navy, attacked Cai Qian in the outer waters of Heishui, Guangdong.
+With only three large ships left, Cai Qian's ship fired cannons and guns at the stern of the naval ship.
+Li was shot in the throat and killed.

-In January 1808, Fujian and Zhejiang admirals nearly destroyed their fleet near Hong Kong through a battle which lasted one day and night.
+In January 1808, Fujian and Zhejiang admirals Wang Delu and Qiu Lianggong nearly destroyed Cheung and Cai fleet near Hong Kong through a battle which lasted one day and night.
 They succeeded in defeating their enemies, causing Qing's navy to begin fearing Cheung and Cai.

-In 1809, Wang Delu, now the Captain General of Fujian Navy, surrounded Cai Qian off the coast of Wenzhou (溫州) in Zhejiang.
-Lacking the strength to escape the encirclement, Cai committed suicide by shooting himself with a golden bullet.
+In 1809, Wang Delu, this time the Captain General of Fujian Navy, and together with Qiu Lianggong, surrounded Cai Qian and his fleet off the coast of Wenzhou (溫州) in Zhejiang.
+Outnumbered and lacking the strength to escape the encirclement, Cai committed suicide by blowing up his own ship along with his 250 followers, while remaining 4,000 surrendered.
+Legends also had it that he committed suicide by either shooting himself with a golden bullet or jumping into the sea with a golden anchor.
 Rumours claim that Cai had a great treasure which was hidden on Matsu Islands: it had never been found to this day.